infinum/webpack-asset-pipeline/documentation/integrations/rails.md

 end
 ```

-You can now use Rails helpers to get the assets, as you normally would.
+After you're done with monkey patching, you'll be able to use the assets in the same way you used the asset pipeline:

 ```Ruby
 = image_tag('logo.svg')